71st Fighter Squadron: World War II

-The 71st Fighter Training Squadron was founded in December 1940 as the 71st Pursuit Squadron (Interceptor).
-Initial activation to the 1st Pursuit Group at Selfridge Field, Michigan on 1 January 1941 was definite evidence of America's impending direct involvement in World War II.
-Initial activation training was accomplished in the P-35.
-This was changed to the YP-43 Lancer when the squadron was redesignated as the 71st Pursuit Squadron (Fighter) on 12 March 1941.
+The 71st Fighter Training Squadron was activated in December 1940 as the 71st Pursuit Squadron (Interceptor) and assigned to the 1st Pursuit Group at Selfridge Field, Michigan on 1 January 1941.
+Initial training was accomplished in the Seversky P-35.
+This was changed to the Republic YP-43 Lancer when the squadron was redesignated as the 71st Pursuit Squadron (Fighter) on 12 March 1941.
 The squadron gained proficiency in the aircraft and the anti-submarine mission while training on the Great Lakes.
 On 9 December 1941, just two days after the attack on Pearl Harbor, the squadron reported to NAS San Diego in defense of the important Southern California coast.
-Two months later, the 71st moved north to Los Angeles to transition to the P-38 Lightning and was renamed the 71st Fighter Squadron.
+Two months later, the 71st moved north to Los Angeles to transition to the Lockheed P-38 Lightning and was renamed the 71st Fighter Squadron.
 June 1942 saw the 71st become the first single-seat, twin engine fighter unit to deploy to England during World War II.

 The 71st became the first P-38 unit in combat.
 Capt John D. Eiland was credited with the squadron's first-ever combat kill after downing a German Focke-Wulf Fw 190 on 4 December 1942.
 The pilots were continuously at the forefront of the air battles.
 Seventeen Campaign Participation Credits were awarded to the 71st and they earned three Distinguished Unit Citations.
-The squadron claimed 102 kills and produced 5 aces, including one pilot who became an ace in one mission.
+The squadron claimed 102 kills and produced five aces, including one pilot who became an ace in one mission.
 The 71st Squadron flew under the "Cragmore" callsign during World War II, and its original patch included a skull with lightning bolts in the shape of 71.
 In June 1943, General Carl Spaatz and General James H. Doolittle traveled to their UK base to present decorations earned in combat.
 This award ceremony was soon followed by Distinguished Unit Citations presented on 25 August 1943 and 30 August 1943 for escort missions against Italian targets.
 The squadron was presented another Distinguished Unit Citation by General Nathan Twining in May 1944 for an escort of B-17s against oil installations at Ploieşti, Romania.
-On 10 June 1944, during an otherwise disastrous low-level bombing mission against the oil refineries by two groups of P-38s, 2nd Lt Herbert "Stub" Hatch, Jr. achieved 5 kills in one mission, all within one minute, causing the gun barrels of his P-38 to melt.
+On 10 June 1944, during an otherwise disastrous low-level bombing mission against the oil refineries by two groups of P-38s, 2nd Lt Herbert "Stub" Hatch Jr. achieved 5 kills in one mission, all within one minute, causing the gun barrels of his P-38 to melt.
 Upon completion of its tour in Europe, the squadron was inactivated in Italy on 16 October 1945.